-A. The Impact of a Currency-Basket Regime on the Use of the Yen as an Invoice Currency
+A. The impact of a currency-basket regime on the use of the yen as an invoice currency

-Many East Asian economies currently adopt a de facto U.S. dollar peg arrangement.56 If these countries were to move from this to a currency-basket regime, the volatility of prices on Japan's exports to East Asia would decrease if denominated in yen, but increase if denominated in dollars.
+Many East Asian economies currently adopt a de facto dollar peg arrangement.56 If these countries were to move from a de facto dollar peg to a currency-basket regime, the volatility of prices on Japan's exports to East Asia would decrease if denominated in yen, but increase if denominated in dollars.

-For this reason, as is shown by Figure 6, the introduction of a currency-basket regime in East Asia would likely result in a reduction in the percentage of exports to
+For this reason, as is shown by Figure 8, the introduction of a currency-basket regime in East Asia would likely result in a reduction in the percentage of exports to East Asia denominated in dollars and an increase in those denominated in yen, thereby leading to expanded use of the yen as an invoice currency.